 An effective, yet gentle activity like trampoline exercise is great news if you have ankle, knee, hip, or back pain.

 You don’t need to learn a whole lot of tricky exercise techniques to start rebounding.

 Providing you start slow and progress gradually, trampoline rebounding is one of the most accessible exercise types to master.

-Start with small jumps to get the feel of bouncing and increase height and speed as you start to feel comfortable.
+Start with small and gentle jumps to get the feel of bouncing and increase height and speed as you start to feel comfortable.